Where Science, Storytelling, and the Sacred Meet: Introducing the Study of Spirituality in America

 aferguson@fetzer.org

-Recent research has led to a narrative that church attendance in the United States is decreasing, and that more and more people consider themselves “spiritual.”
-But what does this mean—and why does it matter?
+In the last decade, more and more people consider themselves “spiritual.”
+But what does this mean exactly and why does it matter?

-We know there is more to the story, but there is little research into the range of perspectives behind these words and what this means for our personal, communal, and societal wellbeing.
+We know there is more to the story, but little research exists into the range of perspectives behind these words and what this means for our personal, communal, and societal well-being.
 So, in the spirit of inquiry and embracing the unknown, we are working on our inaugural Study of Spirituality in America.

 Meet Julia Davis, Curator of the We the People Book Club